Crypto Adoption: Central African Republic

 “Alfred Kammer, Director of the IMF’s African Department, voiced concern that the adoption of crypto assets as legal tender raises significant risks to financial stability, consumer protection, and financial integrity.”

-Following the adoption of Bitcoin as a legal tender, it was revised after a year due to economic challenges maintaining it.
+Following the adoption of Bitcoin as a legal tender, it was revised after a year due to economic challenges in maintaining it.
 For digital currency to be successful, it needs an internet connection, which is absent in CAR.

-According to data by the World Bank, only 10% of the population can access the internet.
+According to data by the World Bank, only about 10% of the population can access the internet.
 Another hindrance is the lack of sufficient electricity, as only 14% of citizens enjoy electricity.
 Also, they have limited access to technology.

 “Ousmène Jacques Mandeng, a professor at the London School of Economics and Political Science, questioned the adoption.
 He stated that although Bitcoin facilitates transactions, it is a strange choice as a regular means of payment.”